DETAILED ACTION

 Claims 1 and 4-6 are rejected under 35 U.S.C.
 103 as being unpatentable over Wang (US 20050215874 A1) in view of Efthimion (US 20180126189 A1).

-Regarding claim 1, Wang discloses a marker for a medical instrument (Abstract), the marker comprising an inner ring (Figure 4, Paragraphs [0041]-[0042]) comprising one or more of gold, silver, or titanium (Paragraph [0033], Figure 4, first fluoroscopic imaging layer “56”)); an outer coating comprising one or more of nickel or iron oxide (Paragraph [0034], Figure 4, MRI layer “58”), wherein a thickness of the outer coating is about 1 μm to about 30 μm (Paragraph [0035]); and a central opening, wherein a diameter of the central opening is about 0.50 mm to about 3.00 mm (Paragraph [0035]) and wherein the marker is electrically conductive (Paragraph [0010], “The marker is noncircumferentially conducting”) and detectable bv an electromagnetic sensor (Paragraph [0034] An MRI is an EM sensor).
+Regarding claim 1, Wang discloses a marker for a medical instrument (Abstract), the marker comprising an inner ring (Figure 4, Paragraphs [0041]-[0042]) formed of or more of gold, silver, or titanium (Paragraph [0033], Figure 4, first fluoroscopic imaging layer “56”) the use of “formed of” does not preclude isolating portions being part of the closed ring); an outer coating comprising one or more of nickel or iron oxide (Paragraph [0034], Figure 4, MRI layer “58”), wherein a thickness of the outer coating is about 1 μm to about 30 μm (Paragraph [0035]); and a central opening, wherein a diameter of the central opening is about 0.50 mm to about 3.00 mm (Paragraph [0035]) and wherein the marker is electrically conductive (Paragraph [0010], “The marker is noncircumferentially conducting”) and detectable bv an electromagnetic sensor (Paragraph [0034] An MRI is an EM sensor).

 Regarding claim 4, Wang discloses an outer diameter of the marker is about 1.00 mm to about 5.50 mm (Paragraph [0035]).